andreluas/andreluas/README.md

 ### Hey!
 Welcome to my profile!
 How is it going? 👋

-- 🚀 I’m currently working at [Alterdata Software](https://www.alterdata.com.br/)
+- 🚀 I’m currently working at [Vertigo Technology](https://vertigo.com.br/)
 - 💻 Spring, Maven, Node, ReactJS, HTML, CSS, Sass, Boostrap
 - 🔧 VSCode, Webpack, Figma, Postman, Git and Github.
 - ✨ Learning is continuous and there will always be a next level